Mirrors (Justin Timberlake song): Writing and inspiration

-Composition and lyrical interpretation
+Composition

-"Mirrors" is a mid-tempo pop, progressive pop, progressive soul and R&B ballad with an approximate length of eight minutes and five seconds.
+"Mirrors" is a mid-tempo pop, progressive pop, and R&B ballad with an approximate length of eight minutes and five seconds.
 Sheet music for the song is in the key of E♭ major, set in common time with a tempo of 72 beats per minute.
 Timberlake's vocals span from the low note of E♭_{3} to the high note of C_{5}.
-The original mix has an instrumentation of emo power ballad guitar strobes, hand-claps, orchestral flares, electro blips and chipmunk synth chirps accompanied with "vocoder-squawk backing vocals", and the orchestra has a noticeable much-lower volume than the percussion and electric guitars.
+The original mix has an instrumentation of emo power ballad guitar strobes, hand-claps, orchestral flares, electro blips and chipmunk synth chirps accompanied with "vocoder-squawk backing vocals"; and the orchestra has a noticeable much-lower volume than the percussion and electric guitars.

-Brad Stern of MTV Buzzworthy wrote that it is hugely catchy and contains melodies that have arena-size.
+Brad Stern of MTV Buzzworthy wrote that it is hugely catchy and contains melodies that have arena-sized appeal.
 Pastes Lauren Martin described it as "Coldplay-does-R&B", while according to Raible, "Mirrors" is a sad answer to Natalie Imbruglia's 1997 single "Torn".
-Mikael Wood of Los Angeles Times described it as a cross between Timberlake's 2002 single "Cry Me a River" and "November Rain" by Guns N' Roses.
+Mikael Wood of the Los Angeles Times described it as a cross between Timberlake's 2002 single "Cry Me a River" and "November Rain" by Guns N' Roses.
 HitFix's Melinda Newman wrote that the melody features layer upon layer of the singer's vocals stacked upon each other.
-Dolan described Timberlake's singing on the song as "replete with laidback soulfulness, mountain-climbing croon, and falsetto butter."
+Jon Dolan of Rolling Stone described Timberlake's singing on the song as "replete with laidback soulfulness, mountain-climbing croon, and falsetto butter."
 Jason Lipshutz of Billboard stated that aside from the presence of Timbaland's "fantastically cluttered production", the difference between "Mirrors" and "Cry Me a River" is clear: "10 years ago, Timberlake was broken, and now he is whole."
-The conclusion can be seen in the opening lyrics:

-Aren't you somethin' to admire?